neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **IAM-01 (IS-29): Identity & Access Management Audit Tools Access**

-**Desc:** Access to, and use of, audit tools that interact with the organization's information systems shall be appropriately segmented and restricted to prevent compromise and misuse of log data.
+**Description:** Access to, and use of, audit tools that interact with the organization's information systems shall be appropriately segmented and restricted to prevent compromise and misuse of log data.

 **GRM-10 (RI-02): Governance and Risk Management Risk Assessments**

-**Desc:** Aligned with the enterprise-wide framework, formal risk assessments shall be performed at least annually or at planned intervals, (and in conjunction with any changes to information systems) to determine the likelihood and impact of all identified risks using qualitative and quantitative methods.
+**Description:** Aligned with the enterprise-wide framework, formal risk assessments shall be performed at least annually or at planned intervals, (and in conjunction with any changes to information systems) to determine the likelihood and impact of all identified risks using qualitative and quantitative methods.
 The likelihood and impact associated with inherent and residual risk shall be determined independently, considering all risk categories (e.g., audit results, threat and vulnerability analysis, and regulatory compliance).

 **IVS-09 (SA-09): Infrastructure & Virtualization Security Segmentation**

-**Desc:** Multi-tenant organizationally-owned or managed (physical and virtual) applications, and infrastructure system and network components, shall be designed, developed, deployed and configured such that provider and customer (tenant) user access is appropriately segmented from other tenant users, based on the following considerations:
+**Description:** Multi-tenant organizationally-owned or managed (physical and virtual) applications, and infrastructure system and network components, shall be designed, developed, deployed and configured such that provider and customer (tenant) user access is appropriately segmented from other tenant users, based on the following considerations:

 * Established policies and procedures
 * Isolation of business critical assets and/or sensitive user data, and sessions that mandate stronger internal controls and high levels of assurance